peterddrummond/xspde_matlab/doc/source/api.rst

     *Default:* :attr:`in.noises`

     This gives the number of random fields generated per lattice point for the initial noise, in coordinate and momentum space.
 Set to zero (``in.randoms = 0``) for no random fields.
-Random fields can be correlated either in ordinary or momentum spaces.
+Random fields can be delta-correlated or correlated in space.
 The second input is the dimension of random fields in momentum space.
 It can be left out if zero.
+The Fourier-space random variance is the square of the filter function.
+Note that the first noise index, in.randoms(1), indicates how many independent random fields are generated, while in.randoms(2) indicates how many of these are are fourier-transformed, filtered and then inverse fourier transformed.
+These appear as additional random fields, so the total is in.randoms(1)+in.randoms(2).
+The filtered noises have a finite correlation length.
+They are correlated with the first in.randoms(2) random fields they are generated from, as this is sometimes useful.

     ::